MarcusAichmayr/MarcusAichmayr/README.md

-## Hi there 🌱

 - I'm working on SageMath packages related to elementary vectors and reaction networks.
 - I'm very interested in board game design.
-For my prototypes, I use LaTeX and TikZ.
+For my prototypes, I use LaTeX and TikZ. 🌱
 - Sometimes, I work on computer games and make use of the Godot engine.

 <!--